-Accreditation criteria Minimum requirements How this is assessed

-Appointment of at least two supervisors of training, with adequate time to perform supervisor duties, noting that a supervisor of training cannot be the head of department/director.
+Accreditation criteria Minimum requirements How this is assessed Appointment of at least two supervisors of training, with adequate time to perform supervisor duties, noting that a supervisor of training cannot be the head of department/director.
 Sufficient clinical support session per week for number of trainees, a maximum of four trainees per FTE supervisor.
 Access to private space for trainee interviews.
 Internet access.
 A process of secure retention of trainee records.
-See regulation 37.6.2. iMIS records.
+See regulation 44.5.2. iMIS records.
 Facility inspection.
 Feedback from supervisor(s) of training.
 Feedback from trainees.
 Completion of in-training assessment process and relevant reviews (training e-portfolio).
 Performance of workplace-based assessments including feedback.
-Minimum mandatory workplace-based assessments (see anaesthesia training program curriculum ) performed including feedback.
+Minimum mandatory workplace-based assessments (see RGA Training Program Curriculum ) performed including feedback.
 Feedback from trainees.
 Supervisor of training interview.
 Training e-portfolio Anaesthetists have contemporary standards of practice.
 As per PG50(A) Guideline on Return to anaesthesia practice for anaesthetists, and PS40(G) Position statement on the relationship between fellows, trainees and the healthcare industry.
 Self-assessment.
 Interviews with head of department, senior staff, trainees.
 Continuing professional development compliance.
 Standard 5 - Education An RGA relevant teaching program.
 Trainees to have access to appropriate resources for the duration of their training.
 Copy of education program.
 Feedback from trainees.
 Learning experiences planned.
-Planning progress review and plan meetings .
+Planning progress review and plan meetings.
 Feedback from trainees.
 Supervisor of training interviews.
-Trainees receive informal teaching during clinical time.
-Trainees receive informal teaching during clinical work, including pre-anaesthetic assessment clinics and management of post-operative pain.
-Interviews with senior staff, trainees.
+Informal teaching to occur during clinical time.
+Standard 6 - Facilities Access to private study space for trainees.
+Internet access.
+Desks at which to study.
+Easily accessible from theatre complex.
+Facilities inspection.
 Feedback from trainees.
-Accreditation criteria Minimum requirements How this is assessed Standard 6 - Facilities Access to private study space for trainees.